-Airservices has been assisting the aviation industry to meet Air Navigation (Aircraft Noise) Regulations 1984 since 1999.
-From December 2015, under delegation by the Secretary of Department of Infrastructure and Regional Development (the Department), Airservices will also confirm that aircraft meet the Air Navigation (Aircraft Engine Emissions) Regulations 1995 (Regulation 4) through existing international certification.
+Airservices has been assisting the aviation industry to meet Air Navigation (Aircraft Noise) Regulations 2018 since 1999.
+From December 2015, under delegation by the Secretary of Department of Infrastructure, Regional Development and Cities (the Department), Airservices will also confirm that aircraft meet the Air Navigation (Aircraft Engine Emissions) Regulations 1995 (Regulation 4) through existing international certification.

 Airservices can assist aircraft operators in meeting these requirements by identifying which of the sub-regulations, as outlined below, apply to their specific aircraft.